On The War Memorial Trail….2025 Faces of Groesbeek Exhibition Part 5: The Soldiers From Nova Scotia

 Thank you to Johnny and Beverley Goudreau and Nancy Gribbons for sharing anecdotes about Cecil Goodreau and his photo.
 Heartfelt thanks to Don Coutts and Karen Steel for arranging the visit to the Pro-Cathedral of the Assumption Catholic Church to view the memorial plaque.
 Thank you also to Judie Klassen and Shawn Rainville for researching the newspaper and genealogy archives.

 Our North Bay adventures continue in upcoming postings.
 If you know of any soldiers from the North Bay area that are buried in The Netherlands please let Pieter know.
-You can mail him at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1.
+You can mail him at memorialtrail@gmail.com, or comment on the blog.

 … Stories about other soldiers who lost their lives on February 26, 1945 during Operation Blockbuster…